 - Horse riding on a white sand beach on North Uist – the Uist Community Riding School at Balivanich on Benbecula offers horses riding on a stunning Outer Hebrides beach – you might even be able to persuade your horse to go for a paddle in the water.

-- Mountain biking at the 7 stanes – Scotland’s 7 stanes are world class mountain biking centres in South Scotland.
-With a wide range of mountain bike routes available to suit all levels, we are complete beginners and love the Upper Green Route with its fabulous views across Peebles and those in the know as serious mountain bikers love the Innerleithen XC route.
+My favourite is at Glentress which has a full range of mountain bike trails available – from green to black – and they are free to use, all you have to pay for is it the parking! (£5 full day).
+We are complete beginners and love the Upper Green Route with its fabulous views across Peebles and those in the know as serious mountain bikers love the Innerleithen XC route.
+You can also hire bikes.

 Where to do outdoor activities in Scotland